-In this feature, we offer you an in depth guide to the additions and improvements that are arriving on Windows Phone 8 thanks to the advent of the Microsoft GDR2 and Nokia Lumia Amber software updates.
-Both the GDR2 and Lumia Amber updates have started rolling out, but are not yet available for all devices.
-The majority of Windows Phone 8 devices are expected to receive the update before the end of September.
+In this feature, we offer you a comprehensive, in depth guide to the additions and improvements that are arriving on Windows Phone 8 thanks to the advent of the Microsoft Update 3 and Nokia Lumia Black software updates.
+Both Windows Phone 8 Update 3 and Lumia Black updates have started rolling out, but are not yet available for all devices.
+The majority of Windows Phone 8 devices are expected to receive the update before the end of February.

 I've been around smartphone imaging for a while.
 I've seen the peaks, the pinnacles of phone cameras - usually with Nokia's name on them - but I think we're done.
 And you are too, at least if you own a Nokia Lumia 1020.
 Over 24 hours, I tried every scenario I could think of and the 1020 with the new 'Black' oversampling algorithms and revised image processing came through with such flying colours that I just had to share the shots and comment here.
 Seriously, 'perfection' (for a phone-hosted camera) has now been achieved - if you have a 1020 then you never need to look for another smartphone if imaging is important to you - if you don't have a Lumia 1020 then you're missing out...

 If there's anything worse than being talked about behind your back, it's not being talked about at all.
 Looking over the timetables and the presentations coming out of the Las Vegas Convention Center and this year's Consumer Electronics Show, the three leaders of the main mobile platforms (Apple, Google, and Microsoft) were not present.
 Look at the headlines and you have Android's continuing march to become the default platform of the decade, every peripheral manufacturer addressing the iPhone, and Windows Phone... er... well, there lies a bit of an issue.